apache/spark/docs/start.rst

 Quick Start
 '''''''''''
 The installation is quick and straightforward.
+Note that Airflow is only tested under Python 2.7.* as many of our dependencies don't support python3 (as of 2015-06).

 .. code-block:: bash